heldercs/projectLoRaWAN/README.md

 ```
 ### Running the Script ###

 We typically run scripts under the control of Waf.
-This allows the build system to ensure that the shared library paths are set correctly and that the libraries are available at run time.
-To run the LoRa program, simply to run the runSimulator shell script by typing the following:
+This script allows the build system to ensure that the shared library paths are set correctly and that the libraries are available at run time.
+To run the applications LoRa program, to run the runSimulator shell script by typing the following:
 ```
 $ ./runSimulator.sh gwRing rad gwRad simTime interval pEDs
 ```
 in which the above parameters are defined as:
 ```
+* App      - Applications options
 * gwRing   - Number of gateway rings to include;
 * rad      - The radius of the area to simulate;
 * gwRad    - The distance between two gateways;